 But they all share similar patterns and behaviors.
 Which means we can learn from past recessions to overcome current downturns and prepare better for future ones.
 Not only that, but it is also possible to grow and grow big during (and especially after) a recession.

-Likely, even if the Coronavirus outbreak never occurred, we would still be on the brink of an economic crisis.
-But no matter when or why a recession occurs, there are ways to keep revenue flowing to dominate a downturn.
+No matter when or why a recession occurs, there are ways to keep revenue flowing to dominate a downturn.

 Keeping revenue flowing is one thing.
-Growing and gaining market share during an economic crisis is another.
+Growing and gaining market share during an economic downturn is another.
 Because eventually, every recession will end, and the economy will rebound.
 Those who took the offensive before and during will come out the other side big winners.

 Winners vs. Losers: Who Gains Market Share During a Recession?

 During the Great Recession of 2008, we not only saw a clear delineation of winners and losers but in the ensuing expansion that followed those same winners continued to widen the profit gap.
 That’s because their ability to gain market share during a recession springboarded them to grow even more prominent during better times.

 - Netflix – Thanks to its “digital distribution service” Netflix grew revenue by over $4 billion from 2008 to 2009 and became one of the largest streaming services in the world.

 - Starbucks – Went from a 28% drop in profits at the start of 2008 to the world’s largest coffee retailer with a 40% market share by pivoting from expansion to building personalized customer relationships and embracing newer technologies like mobile apps.